promodsharuk/user-study/docs/aug_tf.keras.layers.Dense.md

 print(output_data)
 ```

+### Related Stack Overflow Posts
+Additional information to obtain knowledge needed to address the [**issue**](#target) related to this API.
+- <a href="https://stackoverflow.com/questions/68984841/how-can-i-understand-the-kernel-of-tf-keras-layers-dense-for-rank-2" target="_blank">How can I understand the kernel of tf.keras.layers.Dense for rank >2</a>

+- <a href="https://stackoverflow.com/questions/52089601/keras-dense-layers-input-is-not-flattened" target="_blank">Keras Dense layer's input is not flattened</a>

+- <a href="https://stackoverflow.com/questions/63507023/how-to-make-a-keras-dense-layer-deal-with-3d-tensor-as-input-for-this-softmax-fu" target="_blank">How to make a Keras Dense Layer deal with 3D tensor as input for this Softmax Fully Connected Layer?</a>

 ### Related YouTube Tutorials
+Video tutorials to learn concepts related to the [**issue**](#target) with this API.
-<a href="https://www.youtube.com/watch?v=oJ1i2c1KxKk" target="_blank">Python Tutorial: Keras input and dense layers</a>
+- <a href="https://www.youtube.com/watch?v=oJ1i2c1KxKk" target="_blank">Python Tutorial: Keras input and dense layers</a>

-<a href="https://www.youtube.com/watch?v=lor2LnEVn8M" target="_blank">[TensorFlow 2 Deep Learning] Dense Layer</a>
+- <a href="https://www.youtube.com/watch?v=lor2LnEVn8M" target="_blank">[TensorFlow 2 Deep Learning] Dense Layer</a>

-<a href="https://www.youtube.com/watch?v=kyktbJpg2mU" target="_blank">[Sequential Model, Dense Layer, and Model Compile in Keras Deep Learning</a>
+- <a href="https://www.youtube.com/watch?v=kyktbJpg2mU" target="_blank">[Sequential Model, Dense Layer, and Model Compile in Keras Deep Learning</a>

-### Related Stack Overflow Posts
-<a href="https://stackoverflow.com/questions/68984841/how-can-i-understand-the-kernel-of-tf-keras-layers-dense-for-rank-2" target="_blank">How can I understand the kernel of tf.keras.layers.Dense for rank >2</a>

-<a href="https://stackoverflow.com/questions/52089601/keras-dense-layers-input-is-not-flattened" target="_blank">Keras Dense layer's input is not flattened</a>

-<a href="https://stackoverflow.com/questions/63507023/how-to-make-a-keras-dense-layer-deal-with-3d-tensor-as-input-for-this-softmax-fu" target="_blank">How to make a Keras Dense Layer deal with 3D tensor as input for this Softmax Fully Connected Layer?</a>

 </div>